Nam3loc/linq_backend_contactlistmanager/README.md

 - Improving token handling to better mimic production-level UX, including background token refreshes.

-Currently, token expiry is demonstrated with a short 5-minute expiration and notification system.
+Currently, token expiry is demonstrated with a short 5-minute expiration and  alerts are acting as a notification system.
 While useful for showcasing functionality, this would be adjusted for production applications to prevent disruptions to the user experience.

 ## Walkthrough